 As far as allergens go, this contains dairy, soy, wheat, egg, and corn (from corn syrup solids).

+Ultimately, there’s a long list of ingredients in the formulation.
+While this may be a red flag for some buyers, a long list of additives isn’t strictly a bad thing, and may actually be advantageous depending on your needs.
 It would be irresponsible to say that just because an ingredient is synthetic, it’s bad for you.
 That said, a lot of these additives are controversial among health-conscious folks, so depending on your dietary restrictions (self-imposed or otherwise), the ingredients label may give you pause.

 Owing to all the synthetic thickeners, stabilizers, and mixability-enhancers (like soy lecithin), this mixes exceedingly well.
 Shake it for ten seconds and enjoy.

 Chocolate Milkshake: A phenomenlly rich, creamy chocolate that tastes like a milkshake even when mixed with water.

 Germanchökolätekäke: A richer, darker flavor than the milkshake, this is a lot closer to a super dark chocolate cake than a milkshake.